Narapady/us-sale-analytic/README.md

     ├── snapshots
     └── tests
 ```
-#### Directory Description
+#### Directory Descriptions
 - **dataset**: raw and preprocessed US Sales dataset in CSV format
-- **etl**: python scripts that handle some initial data preprocessing before loading to Postgres and BigQuery
+- **etl**: python scripts that handle some initial data preprocessing and load data to Postgres and BigQuery
 - **src**: python scripts that handle building Dash app
 - **us_sale_project**: DBT project folder.
 There are 3 directories in dbt models directory:
   - **dim**: models for dimension tables